Wuodan/pentoo-iso-tester/README.md

 1. Boot from disk to installed Pentoo

 These build steps are performed in parallel for each target VM.
-Target VMs may differ in cpu, ram, iso, etc.
+Target VMs may differ in cpu, ram, disk layout, etc.

 ## Requirements
 - Virtualbox: app-emulation/virtualbox